 As dogs age, they experience many of the same health issues that humans do, including autoimmune diseases, diabetes, and kidney and liver diseases.
 These conditions can also cause dogs to go blind and seriously impact their quality of life.
 But by identifying symptoms of blindness early, you can prevent further health issues and possibly even save your dog's eyesight.
+How to Properly Tell If Your Dog Going Blind

 How to Tell if Your Dog Is Going Blind